dataluscorp/browser/devtools/client/aboutdebugging/README.md

 # about:debugging-new

 ## What is about:debugging-new
 The purpose of about:debugging is to be a debugging hub to start inspecting your addons, processes, tabs and workers.
-This new version of about:debugging will also allow you to debug remote devices (Firefox for Android on a smartphone).
+This new version of about:debugging will also allow you to debug remote devices (Datalus for Android on a smartphone).
 The user should be able to connect either via USB or WiFi.

-To try out about:debugging, type `about:debugging` in the Firefox URL bar.
+To try out about:debugging, type `about:debugging` in the Datalus URL bar.

 ## Technical overview